Phonon-mediated superconductivity in doped monolayer materials: Introduction

-In Section \ref{sec_electronsPhononsElPhCoupling} of this paper, we first present the free electron and the free phonon models for graphene briefly, followed by a more thorough derivation of the tight binding electron-phonon coupling.
-In Section \ref{sec_coulomb}, we find quasimomentum expressions for the Coulomb interaction based on a real-space density-density Coulomb interaction lattice model.
-In Section \ref{sec_bcs}, we introduce the assumed pairing, resulting gap equation and effective phonon-mediated potential, before presenting the numerical results for graphene in Section \ref{sec_numericalResults}.
-In Section \ref{sec_discussion}, we discuss some qualitative aspects of these results.
-Switching to boron nitride in Section \ref{sec_boronNitride}, we discuss how the opening of a gap changes the band structure and electron-phonon coupling.
-Finally, the paper is summarized in Section \ref{sec_summary}.
+In Sec. \ref{sec_electronsPhononsElPhCoupling} of this paper, we first present the free electron and the free phonon models for graphene briefly, followed by a more thorough derivation of the tight binding electron-phonon coupling.
+In Sec. \ref{sec_coulomb}, we introduce and discuss the Hubbard-type Coulomb interaction used in this paper.
+In Sec. \ref{sec_gapEq}, we introduce the assumed pairing, resulting gap equation and effective phonon-mediated potential, before presenting the numerical results for graphene in Sec. \ref{sec_numericalResults}.
+In Sec. \ref{sec_discussion}, we discuss some qualitative aspects of these results.
+Switching to boron nitride in Sec. \ref{sec_boronNitride}, we discuss how the opening of a gap changes the band structure and electron-phonon coupling.
+Finally, the paper is summarized in Sec. \ref{sec_summary}.